MicrosoftDocs/windows-dev-docs/hub/apps/winui/index.md

 WinUI 2 can be used in UWP applications and incorporated into new or existing desktop applications using [XAML Islands](../desktop/modernize/xaml-islands.md).

 > [!NOTE]
 > WinUI 2.6 is the latest release.
+For details, see the [overview and release notes](winui2/index.md)
+>
-For details on the work planned for the next release, see the [WinUI 2.7 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/12).
+> For details on the work planned for the next release, see the [WinUI 2.7 milestone](https://github.com/microsoft/microsoft-ui-xaml/milestone/12).

 The WinUI 2 Library is tightly integrated with the [Windows 10 SDK](https://developer.microsoft.com/windows/downloads/windows-10-sdk/) and provides official native Windows UI controls and other UI elements for UWP apps.